About Google Podcasts

 Google Podcasts & search results

-Given that search results on Google Podcasts come from public content across the web, result links are only removed in limited circumstances, as is the case with any web content.
+Given that search results on Google Podcasts come from public content across the web, result links are only removed in limited circumstances in accordance with our overall content policies for Google Search, as is the case with any web content.

 Ads and sponsored content

 Advertising and other paid promotional material should not exceed your non-sponsored content.
-We do not allow content that conceals or misrepresents sponsored content as independent, editorial content.
+We don't allow content that conceals or misrepresents sponsored content as independent, editorial content.
 Sponsorship, including, but not limited to, ownership or affiliate interest, payment, or material support, should be clearly disclosed.
-The subject of sponsored content should not focus on the sponsor without clear disclosure.
+The subject of sponsored content shouldn't focus on the sponsor without clear disclosure.

 We strive to serve fresh and authoritative content on voting and election processes and may remove voting information around elections if that information is outdated or originates from user-generated sources.

-We don't allow content that misleads users into engaging with it by promising a topic or story that is not reflected in the content.
+We don't allow preview content that misleads users into engaging with it by promising a topic or story that is not reflected in the underlying content.

 How to report a podcast